Comprehensible Input

-The decision to transform a classroom toward comprehended input can produce anxiety.
-A grammar based syllabus creates the image of structure and linear progress.
-Don’t forget, that you decided to journey into comprehension based teaching because you are convinced that acquisition doesn’t happen in a linear fashion and may not even seemed structured at times.
-That doesn’t mean you stop planning activities.
-Try a few routine activities like Calendar Talk, Self Directed Reading, Discipulus Illustris or establishing meaning for vocabulary and various other types of activities centered around tasks or reading to create novelty for learners while also allowing structure for students to know what to expect from the next class.
+The transformation of a classroom to comprehended input is exciting, yet a cause of anxiety at the same time.
+Acquisition doesn’t happen in a linear fashion and may not even seem structured at times.
+Try a few routine activities like Calendar Talk, Self Directed Reading, or Discipulus Illustris.
+Establish meaning around tasks or reading to create novelty for learners while also providing structure for students to know what to expect from the next class.
+And keep reading and learning.
+Refine your classroom management pedagogy to keep the focus on input.
+Find must read books to influence your work.

 Vocabulary Activities